Next: Process-based JSONRPC connections, Up: JSONRPC communication [Contents][Index]

 To allow its users to initiate JSONRPC contacts (notifications or

-implementation of the jsonrpc-connection-send
+implementation must equip the jsonrpc-connection-send

 Likewise, for handling the three types of remote contacts (requests,